profe/GameDevBootcamp-Objects/README.md

   - Machine Gun Enemy: approaches the player and shoots bullets with high rate but low accuracy (e.g.: 5 bullets per second)
   - Shooter Enemy: stays away from the player and shoots bullets with high accuracy but low rate (e.g.: 1 shot per 3 seconds)
 - Music and sound effects for shooting, damaging, reseting game

+## Part 2 - Add Power-Ups to Objects!

+Features:

+- UI now includes number of nukes available and start/end game screen
+- Added powerups using OOP design (Pickup and 3 types of pickups):
+  - Health: heals player with random number between min/max values
+  - Nuke: destroys all enemies on screen (but not powerups), limited to 5 (based on size of array in Unity Inspector for UI Manager)
+  - Gun Powerup: 10 second machine gun powerup
+- Organized Scripting folder
+- Added additional sound effects for powerups

 ## Documentation